mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type ProvisionedProductName: string
     :param ProvisionedProductName: **[REQUIRED]**

-      A user-friendly name to identify the ProvisionedProduct object.
+      A user-friendly name for the provisioned product.
 This value must be unique for the AWS account and cannot be updated after the product is provisioned.